timvieira/blog/content/backprop-and-chainrule.md

 full linear system solver, the solution would take $\mathcal{O}(n^3)$ time instead of linear time, seriously blowing-up our nice runtime!

-This connection to linear systems is interesting: It tells us that we *could* compute gradients in cyclic graphs.
-All we'd need is to run a linear system solver to stich together our gradients!
+This connection to linear systems is interesting: It tells us that we can compute *global* gradients in cyclic graphs.
+All we'd need is to run a linear system solver to stitch together *local* gradients!
 That is exactly what the [implicit function theorem](https://en.wikipedia.org/wiki/Implicit_function_theorem) says!

-Cyclic constraints add some expressive powerful to "constraint language" and it's interesting that we can still efficiently compute gradients in this setting.
+Cyclic constraints add some expressive powerful to our "constraint language" and it's interesting that we can still efficiently compute gradients in this setting.
 An example of what a general type of cyclic constraint looks like is